 How long will my Rhinoplasty surgery take?

-This varies depending upon the procedure Dr. Davison uses and whether or not you are having a combination of procedures done.
+This varies depending upon the techniques used and whether or not you are having a combination of procedures done.
 Simple procedures can take as little as 45 minutes while more complex ones take up to 3 or more hours.

 Where will my Rhinoplasty surgery be performed?

-Dr. Davison will perform your surgery in a state-of-the-art out-patient surgery center.
+Dr. Davison or Dr. Pinell will perform your surgery in a state-of-the-art out-patient surgery center.
 It is fully accredited and equipped with all the necessary technologies to perform all surgeries and handle any situation.

 Where are incisions placed for Rhinoplasty surgery?